Take a day off.

 Activities for the day begin with waking up without an alarm clock.
 Take some time to get out of the bed.
 Slow down; there’s no rush.
 Eat breakfast, read, or enjoy your favorite music with that.

 If you want to go to a movie or a day spa or a museum or a ball game.
 Make sure to buffer your commute times by 50%.
-The buffer ensures that there’s no rush, and you will not be stressed out by having to arrive on time.
+The buffer ensures that there’s no rush and commute will not stress you out by having to arrive on time.

 There is more to life than increasing its speed. ~ Mahatma Gandhi

 Decide that whatever happens, you will not get mad.
 When someone is rude, just ignore it, distance yourself mentally, and walk away.
 Letting it go will make the potentially stressful experience drift away, and your day off will continue to be unhurried and relaxed.

-After the day’s events, have a good dinner and indulge yourself.
+After the day’s events, have a superb dinner and indulge yourself.
 Try not to overeat as this would lower your overall sense of well-being.

 Go home, wind down, no rush, everything is all right, relaxed.
 Maybe a little bit of wine and a light snack.
 Indulge.
 Go to bed earlier than usual and make a plan to restart yourself in the next morning.

 You can do all that with a partner, friend, family member, etc. The expectations of the other party may create undue mental stress.